 Shyamlal Yadav, India, is a member of the Investigative Bureau of The Indian Express and one of the pioneers of the effective use of RTI (Right to information) for investigative reporting.

-He was part of ICIJ’s Paradise Papers investigation.
-His reporting on polluted rivers, foreign travel of public servants, MPs appointing their relatives as their assistants, and more has generated impact in India.
+He was part of ICIJ’s Paradise Papers, FincenFiles, Pandora Papers, Hidden Treasures and Uber Files investigations.
+His reporting on polluted rivers, foreign travel of public servants, MPs appointing their relatives as their assistants, fake research journals and more have made an impact.

-Shyamlal is the only two-time winner of the Ramnath Goenka Award for Excellence in Journalism in the Investigative Reporting category.
-He has been awarded the Lorenzo Natalie Journalism Prize, Developing Asia Journalism Award, ACJ Award for Investigative Reporting, National RTI Award, Statesman Rural Reporting Award among others.
+Yadav is the only two-time winner of the Ramnath Goenka Award for Excellence in Journalism in the investigative reporting category and the ACJ Award for Investigative Reporting.
+He has been awarded the Lorenzo Natalie Journalism Prize, Developing Asia Journalism Award, National RTI Award and The Statesman Rural Reporting Award, among others.

-He has addressed conferences at a range of forums, including UNESCO, Columbia University and European, Asian and Global investigative journalism conferences.
+He has addressed a range of forums, including UNESCO, Columbia University, London University and European, Asian and global investigative journalism conferences.

-He is the author of a book, Journalism Through RTI: Information, Investigation, Impact.
+He has authored a book Journalism Through RTI: Information, Investigation, Impact.